orb-lang/orb/doc/md/lume/lume.md

    -- to try and catch the error: local retrier = uv.new_idle() retrier :start(function()
-      if launch_running or lume.transacting or lume.persisting then
+      if launch_running or lume.persisting then
          return
       end